ory/keto/docs/docs/reference/configuration.md

 ## Data Source Name ##
 #
 # Sets the data source name.
 This configures the backend where ORY Keto persists data.
 If dsn is "memory", data will be written to memory and is lost when you restart this instance.
-ORY Hydra supports popular SQL databases.
-For more detailed configuration information go to: https://www.ory.sh/docs/hydra/dependencies-environment#sql
+ORY Keto supports popular SQL databases.
+For more detailed configuration information go to:  https://www.ory.sh/keto/docs/configure-deploy
 #
 # Examples:
 # - postgres://user:password@host:123/database